 - Pain in one or more major internal organs

 Like all cases of spinal stenosis or foraminal stenosis, your physician may recommend several treatments to ease the pain of thoracic stenosis.
-These treatments can range from rest, massage, and acupuncture to exercise, medications and injections.
+These treatments can range from rest, massage and physical therapy to exercise, medications and injections.
 For many patients, the pain medication and steroid injections offer the most effective pain relief.